-So you've been on the 'treadmill' for long enough to know that poor quality clients are something you could do without.
-They pay less than anyone else, they demand more than anyone else and they're a complete drain on your time and energy.
+You've been on the 'treadmill' for long enough to know that low-quality clients are something you could do without.
+They pay less than anyone else, they demand way more, and they're a complete drain on time and energy.

-Only until you're at that comfortable stage where you're really busy and can pretty much pick and choose who you work with can you ditch this type of client.
-But how do you get there?
-How do you get those bigger customers so you can earn more money for less time and effort?
+Only until you're at that comfortable stage where you're busy and can pretty much pick and choose who you work with can you ditch this type of client.
+But how do you get there, so you can earn more money for less time and effort?

-It's not easy – and it involves lots of hard work, but you can become a profitable freelancer with higher quality clients whilst reclaiming some of your life back.
-I'll show you how to get there with the following top tips…
+It's not easy – and it involves lots of hard work, but you can become a profitable freelancer with higher quality clients while reclaiming some of your life back.
+I'll show you how to get there with the following tips.

 Lessen your risk

 Keep your personal and business overheads as low as possible.
 Don't get seduced by big fancy office space or beautiful cars.
 Don't go nuts on spending.
 When you freelance, you need to lessen your risk.
 It takes the pressure off earning so much money and means you can be fussy about the work you take on.
 But if you want to retain that professional image, get a virtual business address, a virtual secretary and anything else that helps you to look 'top dog'.

 To attract higher quality brands, you have to act the part.
 Refresh your logo and branding, so it gives an impression of quality.
 Write enticing, intelligent copy for your website, detailing the depth of your skills and expertise.
 Wear the right clothing – look expensive.
 There's nothing more powerful.

 Be bold, be assertive, be confident – believe in yourself.
 Because if you don't think you can be a success, then you'll go nowhere.
 You'll keep working with those naff clients as long as you want to.
 But if you suddenly get fire in your belly and want more, you'll start to attract larger clients.
 What you put out is what you'll attract, so go for it!

 Only take on the right kind of work